AndrewRadev/ghundle/README.md

 List all hooks, installed in the project:

-    $ githooks list-installed
+    $ ghundle list-installed

     ctags
       - types:       post-checkout
       - description: Regenerates a project's tag files whenever a `git checkout` is run.

-Install a new hook in the project from the githooks storage in `~/.githooks` (this automatically fetches if given a fetch-compatible url):
+Install a new hook in the project from the ghundle storage in `~/.ghundle` (this automatically fetches if given a fetch-compatible url):

-    $ githooks install ruby-bundler
+    $ ghundle install ruby-bundler
-    $ githooks install <hook-name>
+    $ ghundle install <hook-name>

-    $ githooks install github.com/AndrewRadev/my-hooks-repo/ctags
+    $ ghundle install github.com/AndrewRadev/my-hooks-repo/ctags
-    $ githooks install <anything that `githooks fetch` accepts>
+    $ ghundle install <anything that `ghundle fetch` accepts>

 Uninstall a hook:

-    $ githooks uninstall ruby-bundler
+    $ ghundle uninstall ruby-bundler
-    $ githooks uninstall <hook-name>
+    $ ghundle uninstall <hook-name>

-Run a hook manually (it would need some arguments to work, see `man githooks`):
+Run a hook manually (it would need some arguments to work, see `man ghundle`):

-    $ githooks run rails-migrations <args>
+    $ ghundle run rails-migrations <args>

 ## Internals

-The format of the source of a githooks hook is a directory with the following
+The format of the source of a ghundle hook is a directory with the following
 structure:

     hook-name/
       meta.yml
       run

-After running `githooks fetch hook-name`, the `run` file and the metadata in `meta.yml` will be processed and stored in `~/.githooks`.
+After running `ghundle fetch hook-name`, the `run` file and the metadata in `meta.yml` will be processed and stored in `~/.ghundle`.
 The `run` file is the actual script to run and it can be written any way you like.
 The `meta.yml` file contains metadata and should have the form: